 Bhante Henepola Gunaratana is a Sri Lankan Theravada Buddhist monk.
 He has two amazing publications for free download in PDF format (click one below to download):

-If you’d like to see his quick 17 minute overview of jhana in video – see below:
+If you’d like to see his quick 17-minute overview of Jhana in the video – see below:

 I was going to add links to some other monks and nuns that understand Jhana, but really – Bhante Gunaratana is the master and his writings are easily understood.
 Probably best to start with him!